 Equalising inheritances and matching the wider plan

 Insurance can balance inheritances.
-One child might inherit a business; another gets cash from a policy to equalise value.
+One child might inherit a business; another receives cash from a policy to equalise value — without forcing a sale of the business or splitting it in ways that damage its viability.

-“Put correctly into trust, an insurance payout keeps assets intact and gives families breathing space.”
+“Put correctly into trust, an insurance payout keeps assets intact and gives families breathing space when they need it most.”

 | Issue | Benefit of insurance in trust | Consideration |